Protesters target lawyer who ranted against Spanish speakers

-NEW YORK (AP) — A mariachi band has performed songs including “La Cucaracha” during a protest in front of the former office of a New York City lawyer caught on video ranting against Spanish-speaking workers.
+NEW YORK (AP) — Mariachi bands have performed songs including “La Cucaracha” during protests in front of the apartment building and the former office of a New York City lawyer caught on video ranting against Spanish-speaking workers.

 Protesters on Friday asked for the disbarment of attorney Aaron Schlossberg.
-They sang along with the mariachi band and carried signs that read “Se habla Spanish” and “Racism, no Bueno.”
+They sang along with the mariachi performers and carried signs that read “Se habla Spanish” and “Racism, no Bueno.”

 A video clip of Schlossberg yelling at people for speaking Spanish in a Manhattan restaurant sparked widespread outrage on Wednesday.
 Schlossberg hasn’t responded to calls seeking comment.